NikosDouras/GamePlatformProject-Backend-Laravel-Docker/README.md

 the user can delete any game/review/rating.
 For running with Docker, follow instructions in txt.
 #laravel #Docker #sanctum #Eloquent #laravel_validation #postman #SQL

-The .env file is missing, if you want to use Docker, check the instructions.

 For more information and diractions check out:

 -Docker_instructions.txt